-- (a) the events and circumstances that led to the recognition or reversal of the impairment loss. - (b) the amount of the impairment loss recognised or reversed. - (c) for an individual asset: - (i) the nature of the asset; and - (ii) if the entity reports segment information in accordance with Ind AS 108, the reportable segment to which the asset belongs. - (d) for a cash-generating unit: - (i) a description of the cash-generating unit (such as whether it is a product line, a plant, a business operation, a geographical area, or a reportable segment as defined in Ind AS 108); - (ii) the amount of the impairment loss recognised or reversed by class of assets and, if the entity reports segment information in accordance Ind AS 108, by reportable segment; and - (iii) if the aggregation of assets for identifying the cash-generating unit has changed since the previous estimate of the cashgenerating unit's recoverable amount (if any), a description of the current and former way of aggregating assets and the reasons for changing the way the cash-generating unit is identified. - (e) whether the recoverable amount of the asset (cash-generating unit) is its fair value less costs to sell or its value in use. - (f) if recoverable amount is fair value less costs to sell, the basis used to determine fair value less costs to sell (such as whether fair value was determined by reference to an active market). - (g) if recoverable amount is value in use, the discount rate(s) used in the current estimate and previous estimate (if any) of value in use. - 131 An entity shall disclose the following information for the aggregate impairment losses and the aggregate reversals of impairment losses recognised during the period for which no information is disclosed in accordance with paragraph 130: - (a) the main classes of assets affected by impairment losses and the main classes of assets affected by reversals of impairment losses. - (b) the main events and circumstances that led to the recognition of these impairment losses and reversals of impairment losses. - 132 An entity is encouraged to disclose assumptions used to determine the recoverable amount of assets (cash-generating units) during the period.
-However, paragraph 134 requires an entity to disclose information about the estimates used to measure the recoverable amount of a cash-generating unit when goodwill or an intangible asset with an indefinite useful life is included in the carrying amount of that unit.
+- (a) the events and circumstances that led to the recognition or reversal of the impairment loss. - (b) the amount of the impairment loss recognised or reversed. - (c) for an individual asset: - (i) the nature of the asset; and - (ii) if the entity reports segment information in accordance with Ind AS 108, the reportable segment to which the asset belongs. - (d) for a cash-generating unit: - a description of the cash-generating unit (such as whether it is a product line, a plant, a business operation, a geographical area, or a reportable segment as defined in Ind AS 108); - (ii) the amount of the impairment loss recognised or reversed by class of assets and, if the entity reports segment information in accordance with Ind AS 108, by reportable segment; and - (iii) if the aggregation of assets for identifying the cashgenerating unit has changed since the previous estimate of the cash-generating unit's recoverable amount (if any), a description of the current and former way of aggregating assets and the reasons for changing the way the cash-generating unit is identified. - (e) the recoverable amount of the asset (cash-generating unit) and whether the recoverable amount of the asset (cashgenerating unit) is its fair value less costs of disposal or its value in use. - (f) if the recoverable amount is fair value less costs of disposal, the entity shall-disclose the following information: - (i) the level of the fair value hierarchy (see Ind AS 113) within which the fair value measurement of the asset